LaunchCodeEducation/lchs/src/chapters/databases/db-tables.rst

 writer's data one time.

-Not only can we identify the author from a title search, we can also use the writer's name to retrieve a list of all of their books.
+Not only can we identify the author from a title search, we can also use the writer's name to return a list of all of their books.
 By connecting tables together in this way, relational databases provide efficiency and flexibility.
 If we update an author's biography, we only need to do that once in the ``Authors`` table.
 Anything that links to the table can access the new